Safe Schools Reports & Publications

 This is a list of organizations and individuals who provide hazing, harassment, bullying, suicide prevention and substance abuse prevention training (required by Act 182, sec.
 27).
-For questions or information, contact Greg Glennon, General Council at (802) 479-1756 or email@example.com
+For questions or information, contact Greg Glennon, General Counsel at (802) 479-1756 or firstname.lastname@example.org

 Alphabetical listing of statewide independent reviewers.